 It is well known that liquidity risks are endemic to banks given the maturity transformation they undertake.
 The first line of defence should be appropriate liquidity policy on the asset and liability side, supported by adequate capital and robust supervision.
 Despite these, solvent banks can face liquidity difficulties at times of stress, necessitating liquidity support.

-As doctrine has developed, the role of the LOLR is to avoid unnecessary failures, with suitable safeguards for central bank balance sheets and to minimise moral hazard.
+As views have developed, the role of the LOLR is to avoid unnecessary failures, with suitable safeguards for central bank balance sheets and to minimise moral hazard.
 The role of LOLR in crisis periods is to prevent contagious panic by all means available - the central bank in such cases requires government support.
 LOLR must be a temporary policy with restructuring of distressed banks and corporate borrowers in the long term.

 The current crisis has shown that traditional models of banking risk and of LOLR require revision, as was already apparent to a lesser extent in the Russia/LTCM episode.
 Funding risk now interacts with market liquidity risk, to create difficult challenges for central banks.
-Runs must be envisaged in markets and not just banks, which given mark-to-market accounting, leads to threats to the liquidity and solvency of banks via changes in market prices.
+Runs must be envisaged in markets and not just banks, which given mark-to-market accounting, leads to threats to the liquidity and solvency of banks via changes in market prices, as well as threatening institutions that rely on market liquidity for funding or transactions purposes.

-As a consequence, extensive changes to the traditional LOLR have been necessary, including: longer term funding provision with a variety of lower quality collateral; bringing investment banks into the safety net; and difficult challenges related to confidentiality of bank support and the interaction with deposit insurance.
+As a consequence, extensive changes to the traditional LOLR have been necessary, even during the period of the crisis which in retrospect was non-systemic, including: longer term funding provision with a variety of lower quality collateral; bringing investment banks into the safety net; and difficult challenges related to confidentiality of bank support and the interaction with deposit insurance.
 It is an important issue to investigate whether the net effect of these changes has been to increase moral hazard, the Achilles Heel of the safety net.
-There also remains the unresolved issue of failure of cross border institutions.